MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 [*Mandatory Fix*]

-Your app must not post sensitive data, such as credit card, financial payment details, health, contact tracing, or other personally identifiable information (PII) to an audience not intended to view the content.
+Your app mustn't post sensitive data, such as credit card, financial payment details, health, contact tracing, or other personally identifiable information (PII) to an audience not intended to view the content.

 App must warn users before downloading any files or executables (.exe) into the user's machine or environment.